Sound approximate and asymptotic probabilistic bisimulations for PCTL: Up-to- Bisimilarity

 \section{Up-to-$\stepsN,\distD$ Bisimilarity}

-We now define a relation on states $\stateQ \crysim{\stepsN}{\distD} \stateQi$ that intuitively holds whenever $\stateQ$ and $\stateQi$ exhibit similar behavior for a bounded number of steps.
+We now define a relation on states $\stateQ \crysim{\stepsN}{\distD} \stateQi$ that intuitively holds whenever $\stateQ$ and $\stateQi$ exhibit similar behaviour for a bounded number of steps.
 The parameter $\stepsN$ controls the number of steps, while $\distD$ controls the error allowed in each step.
 Note that since we only observe the first $\stepsN$ steps, our notion is \emph{inductive}, unlike unbounded bisimilarity which is co-inductive, similarly to~\cite{Castiglioni16qapl}.
+Our notion is also inspired by~\cite{Desharnais08qest}.